jadonk/cloud9-examples/PocketBeagle/.work-in-progress/Grove/Kit.md

 sudo modprobe p9813
 ```

-if the driver of  RGB LED installed successfully , you should view below information.
+if the driver of Chainable RGB LED installed successfully , you should view below information.

 ```bash
 debian@beaglebone:~$ lsmod | grep p9813